awsdocs/aws-lambda-developer-guide/doc_source/lambda-intro-execution-role.md

 + [Amazon DynamoDB](with-ddb.md)
 + [Amazon Simple Queue Service](with-sqs.md)

 In addition to the managed policies, the Lambda console provides templates for creating a custom policy that has the permissions related to additional use cases\.
-When you create a function, you can choose to create a new execution role with permissions from one or more templates\.
+When you create a function in the Lambda console, you can choose to create a new execution role with permissions from one or more templates\.
 These templates are also applied automatically when you create a function from a blueprint, or when you configure options that require access to other services\.
 Example templates are available in this guide's [GitHub repository](https://github.com/awsdocs/aws-lambda-developer-guide/tree/master/iam-policies)\.